 If you have any questions/comments, feel free to contact me or post your thoughts below.

 Definitely read this book.
-For all its flaws (and there aren’t too many), I can’t recommend it highly enough.
+For all its flaws, I can’t recommend it highly enough.

 The Great Wave is an accessible, engaging read that provides not only good historical information but also much insight concerning some of the cultural dynamics at play in the world today.
 While it’s narrative style ultimately hampers the effectiveness of the argument (in isolation), the book is still well worth the read.